linode/apl-core/README.md

 4. [Operation](#3-operation)
 5. [Troubleshooting](#4-troubleshooting)

-## 1. Prerequisites for installation
+## 1. Prerequisites for development

 It is imperative to know the functioning of [helm](https://helm.sh) and [helmfile](https://github.com/roboll/helmfile).
 Please read about both beforehand.
 They both use Go templating and make use of the [Sprig template functions](http://masterminds.github.io/sprig/).